ponchama/docs/docs/dvl/dvl-a50-details.md

 ### Web GUI

-On operating systems supporting mDNS you can open the web GUI the following URL: [http://waterlinked-dvl](http://waterlinked-dvl).
+On operating systems supporting mDNS you can open the web GUI via the following URL: [http://waterlinked-dvl](http://waterlinked-dvl).
 If mDNS is not supported you need to obtain the IP address of the DVL and use that in your browser (http://IP_ADDRESS).

 The web GUI shows the status of the DVL (velocity and altitude) as well as diagnostic information.